ThKrypt/QualCoder/12-Imports-and-exports.md

 * Add attributes for files and cases.
 * Adds attribute values.
 Existing destination attribute values are not over-written, unless they are blank.

+Considerations before merging:

+Ideally, everyone would have the same identical files within the project.
+Ideally using the same set of code names - but this could be worked around later if merging or renaming codes occurred in the collated project.
+Coder names - would need to be unique for each coder.
+So, when collated the individual coders work can be identified.
+Alternatively, coder names could be the same, providing they each worked on unique files to code.
+But that all depends on your end goals really.
+If you had a need to collate all under one coder name.

 Warnings when merging:

 The main warning is if the source project and destination project contain the same text file.
 If the source project text file has been edited, and may be longer or shorter, then the imported text coding positions and annotations will be incorrect.
 This is because the original destination project text file text stored in the database is not replaced with the edited text file from the source project.